 It’s time to swing at the chance to play softball in Boston!
-Social Boston Sports (SBS) offers leagues throughout the week and weekends every spring and summer!
+Social Boston Sports (SBS) offers leagues throughout the week and weekends every spring, summer & fall!
 Join us at any of our incredible venues in Boston, Cambridge, Medford, Somerville, South Boston, Watertown, and more neighborhoods throughout the city.
 Sign up for coed, men’s, or women’s softball league now to join in on the fun!

 Social is part of our name and we strive to make it a big part of our leagues.
 Our leagues are competitive, but not super competitive.
 We encourage you to come out to one of our various locations, play softball and meet new people.
 After your game, head over to our sponsor bar for some drinks and post-game celebrations!

 - Minimum players for a full softball team is:

 - 9v9 Men’s Leagues: 12 Players

 - If you do not meet this minimum your team will be merged with free agents.

 - A Captain must create a team and all the team members must “join” the team.
 The Captain can pay for everyone or you can split up the fee’s among team members.